-Publishers Clearing House sweepstakes are not scams.
+Publishers Clearing House sweepstakes aren't scams.
 They really do award amazing prizes to lucky winners on a regular basis.

-For that reason, you should consider how much time you want to spend on PCH sweepstakes.
-If you want to drop in a few entries, great, since that brings your chances of winning from "impossible" to "extremely unlikely" (whoever does win, their odds will have been extremely unlikely, too).
+For that reason, you should consider how much time to spend on PCH sweepstakes.
+If you want to drop in a few entries, great.
+That brings your chances of winning from "impossible" to "extremely unlikely" — and whoever does win will have had extremely unlikely odds, too.

 For more information, see Are Publishers Clearing House Sweepstakes Scams?

 Publishers Clearing House does not spam entrants, nor do they share the personal information of the people who enter their sweepstakes with other companies without permission.
-They abide by (and even exceed) CAN-SPAM laws, and they campaign to raise the bar in the email marketing industry.
+PCH abides by CAN-SPAM laws, and campaigns to raise the bar in the email marketing industry.

-That said, while you won't be *spammed* by definition, you could receive a lot of mail and/or email for entering Publishers Clearing House's sweepstakes.
+That said, while you won't be spammed by definition, many people receive a lot of mail and/or email after entering Publishers Clearing House's sweepstakes.

-PCH uses their giveaways as marketing tools, and their sweepstakes are a primary way for PCH to bring in new customers.
-When you sign up online, be prepared to face a tedious multi-page submission process with the option to sign up for a variety of offers and advertisements.
-Be sure to take your time and sign up only for the offers you really want, if any.
+PCH uses their giveaways as marketing tools, and their sweepstakes are a primary way to bring in new customers.
+When you enter online, be prepared to face a tedious multi-page submission process with the option to sign up for a variety of offers and advertisements.
+Be sure to take your time and only agree to the offers you really want — if any.

-No. Publishers Clearing House has built its entire business model around monetizing sweepstakes, but you never, ever need to buy anything to win and making a purchase will not improve your chances of winning.
+No. Publishers Clearing House has built its entire business model around monetizing sweepstakes, but you never, ever need to buy anything to win.
+Making a purchase will not improve your chances of winning.

-Over the years, PCH has faced legal action for not making this clear enough to its entrants.
-Many states sued Publishers Clearing House for misleading advertising, and the company paid a multi-million dollar settlement, much of which was returned to victims of the misleading sweepstakes.
+Over the years, PCH has faced legal action for not making this clear to its entrants.
+Many states sued Publishers Clearing House for misleading advertising, and the company paid a multi-million dollar settlement, much of which was returned to people who had been misled when they entered PCH sweepstakes.

-By the terms of the settlement, PCH sweepstakes must include fine print to make sure that recipients of their mailings understand their odds and the reality that winning a SuperPrize Jackpot is a very long shot.
-They are also prohibited from using language in their mailings that makes people believe they are closer to winning than they really are.
+By the terms of the settlement, PCH sweepstakes must include fine print to ensure that recipients of their mailings understand their odds and the reality that winning a SuperPrize Jackpot is a long shot.
+They are also prohibited from using language in their mailings that makes people believe they're closer to winning than they actually are.

-No winner is drawn until the sweepstakes expires so if they are still inviting you to enter the giveaway, you have the same (very long) odds as everyone else no matter what the big print on the envelope says.
-In most cases, these mails are just enticements to enter the sweep.
+No winner is drawn until the sweepstakes expires.
+That means, if they're inviting you to enter the giveaway, you have the same (very long) odds as everyone else, no matter what the big print on the envelope says.
+In most cases, these letters are just enticements to enter.

 One thing that PCH sometimes does to encourage entry is to tell you that someone with your initials or in your area will win.
 Well, it's not the SuperPrize Jackpot they mean when they write that.
 See Will Someone With My Initials Really Win the PCH Jackpot? for more details.

-While Publishers Clearing House sweepstakes are not actually scams, many sweepstakes scammers pretend to be calling from PCH in order to convince people to part with their money.
+While Publishers Clearing House sweepstakes are not actually scams, many sweepstakes scammers pretend to be from PCH to convince people to part with their money.
 There are two very important things to remember about entering PCH sweepstakes:

 - PCH does not notify winners by telephone.